 Learn more about fault for a car accident.

 It may not seem obvious at first, but signing this release could get you in trouble with your own insurer.
 This concern is best understood as a hypothetical.
 Let's say that your vehicle was hit by a driver who is 100% at fault, and you suffer $20,000 in losses between medical bills and vehicle damage.
 The other driver has a state minimum coverage policy worth only $12,500, and his insurer is ready and willing to settle for that amount.

 You may think this sounds like a fair deal, since it's all you can get out of the insurer, and what are the odds you can really collect much money from the driver directly?
 Besides, your own insurance policy probably includes uninsured/underinsured motorist (UIM) coverage, so your insurer should cover the difference.

 Without going into too much depth on the doctrine of subrogation, your insurer can pay out UIM benefits, and then pursue a remedy against the other driver.
-But by signing the release, you have waived your rights -- and by extension, those of your insurer -- against the other driver.
+But by signing the release, you have waived your rights—and by extension, those of your insurer—against the other driver.
 Because this leaves your insurer holding the bag, most insurance policies (and some state laws) require that you get your insurer's permission before signing off on a release.